nervosys/AutonomySim/docs/pages/autonomysim/lidar.md

     },
 ```

+!!! note

-**Note:** Enabling `DrawDebugPoints` can cause excessive memory usage and crash in releases `v1.3.1`, `v1.3.0`.
+	Enabling `DrawDebugPoints` can cause excessive memory usage and crash in releases `v1.3.1`, `v1.3.0`.
 This has been fixed in the main branch and should work in later releases

 ## Client API